thomasmaechler/Case-Study-Classification/README.md

 Useful Links & Notes

+I added the Bank database for whom want to dive into it.
+PDF tableau
+SQL link
+This is our jupyter notebook for detailed explanations and the code itself.

 I added the sakila-db for whom want to dive into it.
 This link can be used to see the lab questions as a guideline for our purpose.